babarbilal56/react-custom-hooks-utils/README.md

 # React Custom Hooks

-This repository contains a collection of reusable React custom hooks to simplify state management, side effects, and user interactions.
+This library contains a collection of reusable React custom hooks to simplify state management, side effects, and user interactions.

 ## Installation